SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - NAT and ElasticIP is chargeable, so delete after practice.
 - Can we get StaticIP for this instance ?
 YES! we can get but it is very costly thing.
 - Even your home PublicIP is Dynamic.
 If you want StaticIP, you need to pay money to ISP provider.
-- What is VPC peering and what is the condition to create VPC peering connection ?
+- What is VPC peering & what is the condition to create VPC peering connection ?
 - Create a VPC peering connection between Roboshop_VPC & Default_VPC
 - So let us take Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC
 - Accept request in the same account and then add routes in VPC.